 Altieri says two big changes are needed first: access to land (particularly for younger farmers), and public investment in small-scale sustainable farming.
 In the U.S., the bulk of US farm subsidies benefit large-scale industrial farms; in Brazil, by comparison, national agricultural law requires the government to purchase 30 percent of small farms’ harvests, Altieri explains.
 “Can you imagine if that happened here?
 Those laws happened because social movements brought pressure.”

 Despite the obstacles, ecological urban farming is spreading, albeit on a small scale.
 New policies in Oakland and in San Francisco have given gardeners easier access to land and water, under a “Right to Grow” concept.
 “When we can grow food for ourselves,” says Esperanza Pallana, executive director of the Oakland Food Policy Council, “that is independence.”

 Even if agroecology is relegated to small advances in the U.S., Altieri believes it can still heal.
-“When people go back to the land and transorm [it] through agroecology, they transform themselves—they become better people, better parents, better husbands.”
+“When people go back to the land and transform [it] through agroecology, they transform themselves—they become better people, better parents, better husbands.”
 And the land, he says, takes notice: “Treat nature with respect and dignity, and nature responds.”